niedag/ray-tracing-sandbox/README.md

 ```
 ./main.exe > image.ppm
 ```
-Open .ppm files with GIMP or other digial media viewing software
+Open .ppm files with GIMP, internet browsers, or in a codespace/vscode with PBM/PPM/PGM Viewer extension